jogwen/Recipes/cakes/gingerbread.rst

 - Stir in the egg and then the syrup until the mixture starts to resemble dough
 - Flour your fingers and an area of worktop, and then use your hands to collect all the dough together into a ball, and knead it briefly on the worktop until it seems uniform and smooth and stays in a ball.
+If it's overly sticky at this stage, keep dredging some flour over it and your hands and then kneading it in until you're happier with the consistency.
 - Put the ball back in your bowl, cover and place in the fridge for 15 minutes
-- Use this time to preheat the oven to 180C / 350F / Gas 4 and (if you're not using silicone baking trays) make sure their bases are well greased.
+- Use this time to preheat the oven to 180C / 350F / Gas 4 and grease the base of your baking trays (if you're using silicone baking trays you can skip this)
-- After 15 minutes, ensure you still have a light covering of flour on your worktop, lightly dredge your rolling pin in flour and roll out the dough to about 0.5cm thick, then cut into shapes and place in the trays taking care to leave at least 1cm gap in between them (the cookies expand during cooking and will all stick together if you're not careful)
+- After 15 minutes, ensure you still have a light covering of flour on your worktop, lightly dredge your rolling pin in flour and roll out the dough to about 0.5cm thick, then cut into shapes and place in the trays taking care to leave at least 1cm gap in between them (the cookies expand during cooking and will all stick together if you're not careful).
+Re-roll and cut cookies until you run out of dough.
+I just squish the last little bit flat and bake that one as it is as the cook's perks ;D
 - Bake for 10-14 minutes until golden brown, swapping the top and bottom shelf trays around half way for a more even bake.
 - Leave for 10 minutes to solidify slightly before lifting out to finish cooling